HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 Rear

-• High performance Subaru Legacy GT
+• High performance Subaru double upper wishbone

 • double row cage wheel bearings